sebspion/reqs/draft-ietf-lake-reqs.md

 The time it takes to send a message over the air in LoRaWAN can be calculated as a function of the different parameters of the communication.
 These are the Spreading Factor (SF), the message size, the channel, bandwidth, coding rate, etc. An important feature of LoRaWAN is the duty cycle limitation due to the use of the ISM band.
 A duty cycle of 1% implies that the time to complete a fragmentation of the payload increases by at least 10,000%.
 This limitation determines how long time the device will have to wait for next use, which encourages the reduction of the message size as much as possible.

-#### Round trips and number of messages
+#### Round trips and number of flights

 Considering the duty cycle of LoRaWAN and associated unavailable times, the round trips and number of LoRaWAN packets needs to be reduced as much as possible.

 #### Power

-The calculation of the power consumption in LoRaWAN is dependent on several factors, such as the spreading factor used and the length of the message sent, both having a clear dependency with the time it takes to transmit the message.
+The calculation of the power consumption in LoRaWAN is dependent on several factors, such as the spreading factor used and the length of the messages sent, both having a clear dependency with the time it takes to transmit the messages.
 The communication model (inherent to the different LoRaWAN classes of devices) also has an impact on the energy consumption, but overall the Time-on-Air is an important indication of the performance.

 ### 6TiSCH